WitoldKowalczyk/YouGotMail/README.md

 - ☁️ AWS

 ### 🤔 Why
-- 📬 over 1/3rd of every job is email-based
+- 📬 over 1/3rd of hours spent in every job is email-based
-- 🤖 automating work means automating emails
+- 📧 buidling digital co-workers requires building digital email-users
 - ✨ AI + Email = 🔥

 ### *Note on version and tested/untested features*
 - *status: all methods listed below are (or should be) working.
 However I haven't had time to unit test them and write proper error handling.
 The docs below outline which methods have been tested and which haven't.
 I will be updating the version and status over the upcoming weeks*
-- *current version: 0.0.5*
+- *current version: 0.0.12*
-- *last update: 2025-07-05*
+- *last update: 2025-07-08*

 ## 🚀 Quickstart